dltj/dltj-blog/content/2022-12-15-issue-93-ai-chat.md

 When he submitted the text of an essay, the chat-bot returned the text in a clearer writing style without changing the ideas expressed in the essay.
 This does sound like an epoch of woe.

-Writing for Stratechery, Ben Thompson {% include robustlink.html href="https://stratechery.com/2022/ai-homework/" versionurl="https://web.archive.org/20221213000811/https://stratechery.com/2022/ai-homework/" versiondate="2022-12-12T19:08:08" title="AI Homework | Stratechery" anchor="says" %} that the introduction of new tools means a change to the skills being taught.
+Writing for Stratechery, Ben Thompson {{ robustlink(href="https://stratechery.com/2022/ai-homework/", versionurl="https://web.archive.org/20221213000811/https://stratechery.com/2022/ai-homework/", versiondate="2022-12-12T19:08:08", title="AI Homework | Stratechery", anchor="says") }} that the introduction of new tools means a change to the skills being taught.
 Under the heading "[Zero Trust Homework](https://hyp.is/4OJNAnp5Ee24JANPxJg0vA/stratechery.com/2022/ai-homework/)", he describes a kind of "essay sandwich" (my phrasing, not his).
 The skills needed by the student is in crafting a good prompt to the chat-bot and in the editing/analysis of the resulting output; in the middle the chat-bot uses its language model to write the essay.
 The AI-generated essay may contain factual or structural errors (perhaps some intentionally put there if the chat-bot is being licensed as an educational tool), so the student is demonstrates "learning how to be a verifier and an editor, instead of a regurgitator."